neogeny/TatSu/docs/models.rst

     class Addition(Expression):
         ...

-Once the custom model classes are defined, |TatSu|'s entry points need to know about them.
-There are several flexible ways to do that:
+Once the custom model classes are defined, |TatSu|'s entry points need to know about them, and there are flexible ways to do that:

 .. code:: python